Annual Report Budget Review 2013

 - The Reserve Banks make any requested or needed changes to the budgets, and the revised projections are submitted to the Board.

-- Staff submits the proposed budgets to the Board for review and final action.
+- Staff submits the proposed budgets to the BAC for review and the Board for review and final action.

 - Throughout the year, Reserve Bank and Board staff compare actual performance to budgeted projections.

 The currency budget covers one calendar year.
 On a monthly basis, Board staff monitors payments of currency to and receipts of currency from circulation and the number of unfit notes destroyed at the Reserve Banks.
-Board staff estimates the number of notes the Board will order from the Bureau of Engraving and Printing (BEP) to meet demand based on monthly monitoring, forecasts of growth rates for payments of currency to circulation and receipts of currency from circulation, operational factors, and other policy considerations.
-Historically, over 90 percent of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.
+Board staff estimates the number of notes the Board will order from the Bureau of Engraving and Printing (BEP) to meet demand based on monthly monitoring and forecasts of growth rates for payments of currency to circulation and receipts of currency from circulation.
+Historically, more than 90 percent of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.

 The currency budget process is as follows: